Alma Mater Europaea: History

 Since the early 2000s, the European Academy of Sciences and Arts has been planning the establishment of the university, occasionally with the subtitle of European University for Leadership.

-In 2010, the European Academy officially established the Alma Mater Europaea, with leading Austrian surgeon and European Academy president Felix Unger appointed as the international university's first president, the German political scientist Werner Weidenfeld becoming the first rector, and the Slovenian lawyer, former rector and diplomat Ludvik Toplak the first prorector.
+In 2010, the European Academy officially established the Alma Mater Europaea, with Austrian surgeon and European Academy president Felix Unger appointed as the international university's first president, the German political scientist Werner Weidenfeld becoming the first rector, and the Slovenian lawyer, former rector and diplomat Ludvik Toplak the first prorector.

 At a meeting in Munich in February 2011, under the patronage of the presidents of 12 European Union member states, the European Academy board determined that numerous courses would be taught at several European universities in different languages, including English, German, and Spanish.
-In line with the international nature of the university, students, teachers, and prominent European thinkers would meet at an international symposium at the graduation.
+In line with the international nature of the university, students, teachers, and European thinkers would meet at an international symposium at the graduation.
 They also decided that Alma Mater Europaea would be incorporated in European and international networks of universities through cooperation agreements.
-At the meeting it was decided that in the first stage, Alma Mater Europaea would start three 2-year master's degree programs.
+At the meeting it was decided that in the first stage, Alma Mater Europaea would start three two-year master's degree programs.
 The university board stated that Alma Mater Europaea would be based on three so-called "W principles": Wissenschaft, Wirtschaft, Wirken.
 In German, this means: Science, Economy, Effect.